The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 These strikingly beautiful big cats have white fur on their bellies and transition into a reddish-brown color as it travels up their upper bodies.

-Leopards found in Africa are incredibly athletic animals, capable of running at speeds of up to 58 miles per hour and jumping up to 20 feet forward in a single bound.
+Leopards found in Africa are incredibly athletic animals, capable of running up to 58 miles per hour and jumping up to 20 feet forward in a single bound.

-These animals that live in the Savanna are skilled climbers and spend much of their time perched high in the tree branches, where they keep an eye out for food they can pounce on from a greater height.
+These animals live in the Savanna and are skilled climbers.
+They spend much of their time perched high in tree branches, where they look for food they can pounce on from a greater height.

-After successfully capturing their prey, which can range from a little insect to a giant wildebeest, they will keep it hidden from the other top predators while they are not feeding.
+After successfully capturing their prey, which can range from a small insect to a giant wildebeest, they will hide it from the other top predators while they are not feeding.

 7. Eland